How to get residency, set up a company and investment opportunities in Costa Rica

 In Costa Rica, foreigners, irrespective of their immigration status, have the same rights as Costa Ricans when it comes to buying real estate, whether land or buildings.
 With the sole exception of the Maritime-Land zones subject to concessions, which foreigners can not normally opt for.

 The Costa Rican real estate market is quite mature and offers many options.
 Since 2013, sales of real estate boosted, increasing 14% over the previous year, and demand has been maintained since then.
 Due to popularity as a retirement destination, baby boomers who have chosen it as their permanent vacation destination and economic growth and access to home mortgage credit.
 The market is heavily dependent on the US economy as Americans represent the largest number of foreign buyers in the country.
-About 100,000 Americans live in the country and more than 1 million visit it every year.
+About 100,000 Americans live in the country and more than 1 million visits it every year.

 According to Encuentra24.com, in the capital, San José, the average price of housing has increased 6.2% year-on-year, being 3.6% for condominiums, leaving behind the 0.4% of the previous year.
 Currently, according to estimations, the average price is USD 1,200 per sq. m., being USD 1,685 for the condominiums.

-The price is significantly higher in the Central Valley area, which includes San Jose, Alajuela, Heredia and Escazú and on the Pacific coast than in the southern region, such as the Osa peninsula.
+The price is significantly higher in the Central Valley area, which includes San Jose, Alajuela, Heredia and Escazú and on the Pacific coast than in the southern region, such as the Osa Peninsula.
 Where you can still find beachfront condominiums for just over USD 150,000 in areas like Playa Langosta, Playa Grande or Drake Bay, among others.
 Villas can also be found for around USD 200,000.

-Currently the gross rental income is considerably good, between 6% and 8%.
+Currently, the gross rental income is considerably good, between 6% and 8%.

 Although the expectations of the real estate market are positive for this year, there may be a price correction in the near future.
 Even so, there are interesting opportunities for buying land in old and neglected areas likely to be eventually redeveloped, or in the Pacific south coast, such as Sierpe de Osa, Playa Guapil or in continental areas such as Lake Arenal where you can find Villas for just over USD 100,000.

 In Costa Rica rentals can be freely negotiated between owner and lessee.
 If the rent is set on colons (CRC), the parties can agree on an annual rent increase that should not exceed 15% of fixed rent price, unless inflation certified by the Government exceeds 15%.
-In contracts denominated in foreign currency, such as dollar, annual increases set on contracts are not allowed.
+In contracts denominated in foreign currency, such as the dollar, annual increases set on contracts are not allowed.
 There is no legal limit to set up security deposits, although they are usually the amount of one month.
 Advance payments are limited to one month’s rent.
 Contracts must have a minimum duration of three years.
 In case of non-payment, an eviction process should not take more than a year, where it can be tried to collect unpaid rent.

 Real estate properties are subject to a municipal property tax that can be up to 0.25% of the value assessed by the municipality.
 The sale of real estate property is subject to the transfer tax, which is 1.5% of the sale value or tax amount, whichever is greater.
-Capital gains are normally not taxable, unless the sale of real estate constitutes the habitual activity of a company or individual.
+Capital gains are normally not taxable unless the sale of real estate constitutes the habitual activity of a company or individual.

 Costa Rican Capital Market

 The Bolsa Nacional de Valores is the stock exchange of Costa Rica.
 Despite being the largest capital market in Central America, it is considerably smaller compared to other markets.
 With slightly more than 50 registered issuers and a capitalization of 5% of GDP.
 Companies looking to raise capital may have difficulty trying to gain access as there is not much liquidity compared to most major global stock markets.
 In addition, initial public offers and activity are scarce due to the country’s consolidated banking industry and the relative ease with which companies can obtain a loan.
 The most popular traded stocks are Atlas Electrica, the country’s largest electronics company, and Florida Ice and Farm, a food and beverage company.
-Last year market’s behavior has been positive, with an increase of almost 20% of the global value of the market.
+Last year the market’s behavior has been positive, with an increase of almost 20% of the global value of the market.

 Parallel in Costa Rica there is the Mercado Alternativo para Acciones (MAPA) a venture capital market so that SME can obtain funding through equity and can attract “sophisticated” investors.
 MAPA operates on a private offer basis so that any company can negotiate privately with its investors, without requiring the authorization of the General Superintendence of Securities.

-Regarding the sovereign bond, recent evaluations of Moody’s rated Ba2 with negative Outlook (Feb 2017), and BB with stable Outlook by Fitch (Jan 2017).
+Regarding the sovereign bond, recent evaluations of Moody’s rated Ba2 with negative Outlook (Feb 2017), and BB with Stable Outlook by Fitch (Jan 2017).
 The 10-year government bond currently yields nearly 5% return.

 Banking in Costa Rica